openframeworks/ofBook/20_intro_to_graphics/chapter.md

 **[Note: how do you stop drawing the outline of the polygon without setting `ofSetLineWidth(0);`]**

-Before running, I would recommend commenting out your `polyline.draw();` line of code (if you haven't already).
-Then you can have at it:
+Before running, let's comment out our `polyline.draw()` line of code.
+Then let's have at it:

 ![Polyline Polygon Normals](images/intrographics_normalspolygon.png "Drawing a polygon from the normals along the polyline")